Cocaine Rehab

 Cocaine is an illicit stimulant that is presented as a powder, paste or rock-like substance.
 People have different reasons for taking the drug, but it has many life-threatening dangers which shouldn’t be overlooked.
 Let’s take a look at the background of this drug and the process of cocaine rehab.

-This is a common cause of cocaine overdose and just one example of how people fall into substance abuse.
 Once absorbed into your blood, cocaine targets the central nervous system to increase your dopamine and serotonin levels.

-Cocaine has many detrimental short-term and long-term effects on your health.
 If injected, it can prevent blood from flowing into your tissues.
-Many cocaine users have experienced an allergic reaction which can cause instant death.
-More commonly, cocaine increases your risk of HIV, blood infections – such as sepsis, heart infections and hepatitis.
+Many cocaine users have experienced an allergic reaction which can cause instant death while more commonly, cocaine increases your risk of HIV, blood infections – such as sepsis, heart infections and hepatitis.

-There are many more severe effects, including heart, liver and brain damage.
-Smoking cocaine can increase your risks of inflamed lunges, bronchitis, lung and throat cancer and difficulty breathing.
-When snorted, cocaine can result in losing your smell, difficulty swallowing and regular nosebleeds.
-Should you snort cocaine, you can damage your nose and lose your nasal lining which causes the nostrils to combine into one.
+You may be aware of the common method of snorting the substance too.
+When snorting cocaine, it can result in losing your smell, difficulty swallowing and regular nosebleeds.
+Should you snort cocaine, you can even damage your nose and lose your nasal lining which causes the nostrils to combine into one.

 Regularly taking cocaine can lead to depression, anxiety, paranoia, and it can bring occurring mental health problems to the surface too.
 The drug is extremely addictive, so regular use changes how your body releases dopamine – the feel-good chemical.
-The more you take it, the lower your dopamine levels, so users take it again to feel happy and uplifted.
-However, this repeated behaviour can lead to the above life-threatening side effects.
-These mixtures of lows and highs confuse the brain, which can result in users not showing, eating or sleeping for days.

 GET IN TOUCH